MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-pen-firmware.md

 2. On the PC, scan for new Bluetooth devices.
 3. Select the pen to complete the pairing process.
-4. Disconnect all other Surface Hub 2s pens before starting a new update.
+4. Disconnect all other Surface Hub Pens before starting a new update.
 5. Download the [Surface Hub 2 Pen Firmware Update Tool](https://download.microsoft.com/download/8/3/F/83FD5089-D14E-42E3-AF7C-6FC36F80D347/Pen_Firmware_Tool.zip) to your PC.
 6. Run **PenCfu.exe.** The install progress is displayed in the tool.
 It may take several minutes to finish updating.